 That made me realize something important:

+The difficulty of development is not just in making enemy AI.
 It is also in keeping the code readable enough that you can still work on it later.

 Voice-input games come with their own very specific problems

 The core of this game is that it can be played using your voice.
+That sounds cool, but it is much more troublesome than it looks.

 Voice recognition does not hear things the way you want it to.